-PRAM which stands for Parameter Random-Access Memory pretty much performs the same functions as NVRAM.
+PRAM (Parameter Random-Access Memory) pretty much performs the same functions as NVRAM.
 PRAM was used in the older versions of Mac, NVRAM is being used in newer versions of Mac.

 When to Reset NVRAM or PRAM on Mac?

-It is rare for NVRAM to become corrupted on a Mac.
-However the following issues are usually related to a corrupted NVRAM and can be fixed by a NVRAM Reset.
+While it is rare for NVRAM to get corrupted on a Mac, the following issues are usually related to a corrupted NVRAM.

 - You have problems controlling the volume on Mac

 - Volume keeps resetting on Mac